-We see a world full of potential, where people’s ideas have the power to improve everyone’s lives.
+We see a world full of potential, where new ideas solve the big challenges that matter to everyone.

 We work with others to achieve our goals

 We know we can’t make change happen by ourselves.
-We work with a combination of partners from all over the world, bringing together the very big, such as national governments and global technology firms, with the grassroots, such as community groups and local activists.
-We find this combination of people who are on the ground and people who are in big offices offer the best chance to make change happen.
+We work with all kinds of partners all over the world, who have in common the drive to improve how the world works.
+We bring together the very big, such as national governments and global technology firms, with the grassroots, such as community groups and local activists, to make change happen.

-We have mobilised a generation of young people to get the drive, confidence and know-how to make new technology.
+Our landmark research uncovered major deficiencies in the education system that were threatening the future of the UK’s thriving high-tech creative and digital industries - prompting wholesale reform of the school ICT curriculum in England, and making it the first G20 country to introduce compulsory computing education including computer science and programming.
+Nesta went on to mobilise a generation of young people to gain the confidence and know-how to make new technology.
 Make Things Do Stuff was a national education programme designed with our partners Mozilla and Nominet Trust that reached over 250,000 young people over two years and supported the growth of grassroots coding clubs around the country, which are still flourishing today.

 Our research into the creative economy has influenced policy across the UK.
 We have revealed that creative jobs are the hardest to automate, giving the country a crucial advantage as robots, AI and automation start to take over many jobs in the coming decades.
 Our research has provided good reasons for the government to invest more in Britain’s creativity.